rnd-team-dev/plotoptix/README.md

 - spherical and parallelogram light sources
 - environmental light and ambient occlusion
 - GPU acceleration using RT Cores, and everything else what comes with [OptiX](https://developer.nvidia.com/optix)
+- callbacks at the scene initialization, start and end of each frame raytracing, end of progressive accumulation
 - image output in [numpy](http://www.numpy.org/) array
-- callbacks at the scene initialization, start and end of each frame raytracing, end of progressive accumulation
-- Tkinter based UI
+- Tkinter based UI or headless raytracer

 ### System Requirements